dataforseo/TypeScriptClient/docs/interfaces/IKeywordsDataErrorsRequestInfo.md

-finish time for filtering results optional field allows filtering results by the datetime parameter within the range of the last 24 hours;
+finish time for filtering results optional field allows filtering results by the datetime parameter within the range of the last 7 days;
 must be specified in the UTC format: “yyyy-mm-dd hh-mm-ss +00:00”
 example:
 2021-11-15 13:57:46 +00:00

 #### Defined in

-main.ts:116491
+main.ts:125663

 ***